How to raise Your Rates and Increase Your Bookings.

 Feature them in your menu and specials, include them in your loyalty scheme, even (gasp!) charge for them.
 There are so many ways you can use your lovely mini treatments to encourage your clients to rebook, give fantastic results AND increase your income.
 And this will cost you little or nothing and take very little time.

-For more tips on encouraging clients to re book, check out my other post 5 Ways to Encourage Your Clients to Re Book.
+For more tips on encouraging clients to re book, check out my other post about encouraging re booking

 How to Attract New Clients Without Lowering Your Prices.